There are two ways of spreading the light; to be the candle or the mirror that reflects it —Edith Wharton

 How is Reiki practiced?

-Reiki is a channelled healing energy that flows from the practitioner’s hands by intent, and can be performed directly with the animal present or at a distance, even many miles or countries away.
+Reiki can be practiced directly with the animal present or at a distance, even many miles or countries away.
 Because Reiki can flow in this fashion, it is ideal for some animals that do not wish for direct contact or hands-on treatment, but still want to benefit from the healing energy.
 The average length of a Reiki treatment is 30-60 minutes.

 How Is Animal Reiki Learned?

-Reiki is learned by an attunement of energetic flow during an initiation by the teacher, who received an own initiation through a lineage of Reiki practitioners.
+Reiki is learned by an attunement of energetic flow during an initiation by the teacher, who received their own initiation through a lineage of Reiki practitioners.
 Animal Reiki is a practice of Reiki specific to animals.
-In Kathleen’s seminars, students learn principles necessary for working with animals.
 Many people have unique experiences in connecting with and learning from the animals themselves.
 To be a clear channel for Reiki, students practice meditation and the principles of Reiki as a lifestyle, as well as the five original Reiki precepts.